brainandbodyhacks/brainandbodyhacks.github.io/_posts/2023-11-26-xmas-survival.md

 </div>

 # Goal
-Do you want to reduce the holiday stress, stay in control of our time and focus on the essence of cristmas?
+Do you want to reduce the holiday stress, stay in control of your time and focus on the essence of cristmas?
 Here is how I struggled, learned and found a way:

 My emotions about christmas are mixed.
 The idea to slow down and connect with your loved ones is appealing.